Slag Wars: The Next Destroyer: Season one

 Slag Wars was conceived several years before broadcast by Sophie Anderson and Rebecca More, who had become famous as two halves of The Cock Destroyers.
 The show used the working title "Slag Wars: Finding the Next Cock Destroyer" but was later bowdlerised.
 The show was produced over four days after a friend of More offered her large countryside house for a shoot.
-Contestants on the show comprised seven sex workers and OnlyFans creators including Nicky Monet, a transgender woman; Tyreece Nye, a Black non-binary person; and five contestants who used "he/him" pronouns.
+Contestants on the show comprised seven sex workers and OnlyFans creators including Nicky Monet, a transgender woman; Tyler, a Black non-binary person; and five contestants who used "he/him" pronouns.
 Four contestants were from England, with one each from Scotland, Mexico, and the United States.
 Camp and the programme's non-UK slags had to quarantine for two weeks before filming, as the show was filmed during the COVID-19 pandemic in the United Kingdom.

 The series was produced by the queer production company DaddyTV on a tight budget and ran for four episodes.
 Anderson was due to have buttock augmentation just before filming, but delayed it as she felt it would interfere with wearing the lycra suits they had ordered for the show.
 The series was co-presented by Matthew Camp and used many personal friends of the Cock Destroyers as guests including its narrator Chase Icon.
 The soundtrack comprised specially composed tracks by Andrew Barret Cox.
 The show was announced in October 2020 by AVN and marketed on its inclusivity.
 The series was streamed on Men.com and SlagWars.com, the latter of which had been created for those wanting a safe for work experience.
-Tyreece Nye won the series.
+Tyler won the series.